 “I wasn’t trying to be malicious.
 I didn’t mean to disrespect anyone.
 But professional golfers choke for two things: cash and prestige.
 And the PGA Tour has the most of both.”

 I like Azinger.
 He’s clever and isn’t afraid to stir the pot.
 But his explanation here misses so many marks.
 Golf is unique: It’s not unusual for a guy ranked 225 in the world to go out and win a tournament that features 20 of the top 30 players in the world.
 Indeed, it happens all the time.
 The promising young Korean Im Sung-Jae beat Fleetwood and Westwood at this year’s Honda — but that doesn’t mean either Englishman choked.
 The remainder of the field didn’t choke.
-That’s just not the way golf works.
+That’s just not the way golf works, and Azinger should know that, better than anyone on the NBC broadcast team.
 Last year, American journeyman Keith Mitchell won the Honda.
 Did everyone who failed to beat him choke because so much money and prestige were on the line?
 Hardly.

 “I got a phone call the next day from New York [CBS Headquarters],” Kostis said.
 “They’d got a phone call from the commissioner who was upset that I didn’t say first off that he had won 500 FedEx Cup points!
 And he didn’t want me talking about majors.”